 How will setting the series in the modern day affect Lecter's backstory?
 Bryan Fuller has mentioned that this Lecter is still Lithuanian, but has also said this series has a kind of "J.J.
 Abrams-style alternate universe storytelling" to justify the fact that the character of Count Robert Lecter, killed by the Nazis in the books, is alive and will factor into Season 2.
 My best guess would be the writers will update the invaders from the Nazis to the Soviets.
 As many Baltics have said, the countries just keep being "liberated" over and over again by hostile regimes.

-While the confrontation between Hannibal and Tobias is undeniably an Awesome Moment, when you think about the subsequent investigation it would seem to be as holey as the episode's namesake.
+While the confrontation between Hannibal and Tobias is undeniably a Moment of Awesome, when you think about the subsequent investigation it would seem to be as holey as the episode's namesake.
 This kicks in from the moment Lecter breaks Tobias' right arm on the ladder.
 His full statement to the police/FBI would be something like: "I was providing my weekly therapy session to Franklin.
 During the break I excused myself to get a glass of water.
 On my return I was horrified to find Tobias standing over Franklin's corpse, proudly proclaiming that he snapped his neck.
 He then attacked me with a set of steel strings as a whip, then a glass stool and subsequently stabbed me in the thigh with my pen opener.
 I did everything in my power to defend myself but he started to overpower me with punches, kicks and knee strikes.
 Fearing for my life I was forced to break his arm, at which point he yelled in agony, stumbling back against the table and knocking the statue onto his head.
 He died instantly, and I proceeded to contact the authorities.".
 Fair enough.
 But it doesn't really stand up.

 Forensically, the police should see through this.
 There's a shot of Tobias kneeling over, stunned and gasping for breath after the larynx strike Lecter gave him.
 He gets brained by the statue, and lies contorted on his side, towards his front.
 How would this be possible if he fell back against the statue?
 Further, when Hannibal tips the table over, it seems a little too far for it to have fallen on him; Tobias is a few feet away from the wall.